alonso-herreros/uni-tapp-lab_sock1/README_EN.md

 ### 3. Start the client a couple of times and terminate it with CTRL-D or CTRL-C. Now kill the server with CTRL-C. What do you observe with tcpdump?
 Why?

-**Solve the problem**
+**Solve the problem.
+Do not proceed without resolving it (you will need to edit the source code).**

-You may find it useful to observe the status of the client's network connections using the command:
+> You may find it useful to observe the status of the client's network connections using the command: `netstat -tn` o `netstat -putan`
 ```
-netstat –tn
+netstat -tn
+Active Internet connections (w/o servers)
+Proto Recv-Q Send-Q Local Address Foreign Address State
+tcp 0 0 127.0.0.1:39363 127.0.0.1:8888 ESTABLISHED
+tcp 0 0 127.0.0.1:8888 127.0.0.1:39363 ESTABLISHED
 ```
 From here on, we use remote clients which we will start after executing the slogin or ssh command (to execute commands on another machine).
 We will need to stop and re-start tcpdump, this time without specifying the interface so that it monitors the traffic on all interfaces except the local loop.

 ### 4. Restart the (modified) server, start the client and kill the server without killing the client.
 What happens on re-starting the server?
 Why?